farao-community/farao-community.github.io/index.md

 Transparency is in the DNA of this project.
 Functional and technical specifications, project's roadmap, code and its level of quality are vailable on the website and updated frequently.

-As ENTSO-E stated in 2020 [Annual Work Programme](https://consultations.entsoe.eu/entso-e-general/have-your-say-on-entso-es-annual-work-programme-20/supporting_documents/191017_Entso-e%20AWP%202020_Stakeholder%20consultation.pdf):
+As Entso-e stated in 2020 [Annual Work Programme](https://eepublicdownloads.entsoe.eu/clean-documents/Publications/ENTSO-E%20general%20publications/200217_ENTSO-E_Annual%20Work%20Programme%202020%20(final).pdf):
 > The future of regional TSO coordination and focus of the RCCs in the next years will be strongly driven by
 > the integration of costly remedial actions in complex capacity calculation methodologies [...].
 >